Mizaruuu/osu-RyuK-s-super-cool-skins/Skins.md

 # If a link is down it means that it is being updated, just wait a few minutes.

-# Some of the skins RyuK uses might be private or unfinished and may not be listed, if it is not listed, please wait a bit as it most likely isn't uploaded due to the skin being new most of the time.
+# Some of the skins RyuK uses might be private or unfinished and may not be listed,

+# In other cases it is not listed, please wait a bit as it most likely isn't uploaded due to the skin being new most of the time.

 # [#azr8newblue](http://puu.sh/DhXHL/bece57cc77.osk)
 ![](https://osu.ppy.sh/ss/13081279)